oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Useful resources:**

 * PRD for this feature: [link](https://docs.google.com/document/d/1TErYOB7aTg1cpalRhruH5L_TZCrvhUjbqlwHB5hReyA/edit#heading=h.hwzzxomqxwzm).
+Note that this PRD might have some omissions, or be incomplete.
+If you see gaps, feel free to fill them in!
+You can also leave comments directly on the PRD if you have questions about what is written there.

 ### 1.4.
 Celebrating learners' accomplishments